Azure/azure-openapi-validator/docs/rules.md

 Please refer to [put-request-response-scheme.md](./put-request-response-scheme.md) for details.

-### RPaasPostLongRunningOperation202Only

-An async POST operation response include status code 202 with 'Location' header.
-Must support status code 200 if operation can be completed synchronously.
-Operation must also add "x-ms-long-running-operation and x-ms-long-running-operation-options" to mark that it is a long running operation (in case of 202) and how it is tracked (Location header).

-Please refer to [r-paas-post-long-running-operation202-only.md](./r-paas-post-long-running-operation202-only.md) for details.

-### RPaasPutLongRunningOperation201Only

-An async PUT operation response include status code 201 with 'Azure-async-operation' header.
-Must also support status code 200, for simple updates that can be completed synchronously (ex: tags).
-Operation must also add "x-ms-long-running-operation and x-ms-long-running-operation-options" to mark that it is a long running operation (in case of 201) and how it is tracked (Azure-async-operation header).

-Please refer to [r-paas-put-long-running-operation201-only.md](./r-paas-put-long-running-operation201-only.md) for details.

-### RPaasResourceProvisioningState

-Verifies if a Azure resource has a corresponding 'provisioningState' property.
-If the 'provisioningState' is not defining explicitly , the client will drop the state when the service does return it.

-Please refer to [r-paas-resource-provisioning-state.md](./r-paas-resource-provisioning-state.md) for details.

 ### RequiredApiVersionParameter

 This rule applies when the 'api-version' parameter is missing in any operations.